ARTICLE TAG

 ‘The Forgotten Students’: Report Calls on Congress to Help Hard-hit Foster Youth on Campus

-By The Imprint staff reports The COVID-19 pandemic is threatening to crush the college dreams of thousands of people who will soon be aging out of foster care, and Congress must take urgent steps to avoid these devastating outcomes, according to a report being released this week.
+The COVID-19 pandemic is threatening to crush the college dreams of thousands of people who will soon be aging out of foster care, and Congress must take urgent steps to avoid these devastating outcomes, according to a report being released this week.

 5/13/2020